Please change orientation

 Skip to content

-Client: Jiang Yuan Water Engineering Lltd
+Client: Jiang Yuan Water Engineering Ltd

 Location: Ordos, Inner Mongolia, China

-Status: Construction Documentation
+Status: Construction documentation

 Dates: 2009